 Talking with Reverend Sanders, she emphasized “the experience of Compline transcends whatever your practical belief may be in the Divine.
 Going beyond any particular faith, there’s the sense of being rooted in an ancient tradition that is just so compelling.
 It draws us to a center which is why this practice still feels relevant.”
 Coming to Stanford in 2000, Reverend Sanders immediately knew that she had to reproduce some of the majesty of the Compline service for which St. Mark’s in Seattle is rightfully famous.
 Starting with just a few Stanford choirs several times a year, the program has expanded to a weekly offering throughout the academic year.

-There are three more Compline services before the program stops for the summer and restarts in October.
 Free and open to the community, the Compline experience at Stanford is worth exploring.

 (Source: Star Silver Creek)

 St. Benedict’s Rule touches Silicon Valley and beyond